 - Don’t have a cast iron skillet?
 No worries.
 You can bake this on a sheet pan, it will just flatten out a bit and might take less time to cook.

 How To Serve Irish Soda Bread

-- Top with a fried egg for breakfast.
+- Top with a poached egg or some scrambled eggs for breakfast.

-- Spread with some jam for an afternoon snack.
+- Spread with some amazing onion jam for an afternoon snack.